-Dr. Tara Sanft is the director of the Smilow Cancer Hospital Survivorship Clinic one of the nation’s only multi-disciplinary clinics specializing in cancer survivorship.
-Dr. Sanft is a breast oncologist who treats women with newly diagnosed breast cancer.
-As the director of the Survivorship Clinic, Dr. Sanft sees patients who have had various types of cancer and have completed their initial treatment.
+Dr. Tara Sanft is the Director of the Smilow Cancer Hospital Survivorship Clinic, one of the nation’s only multidisciplinary clinics specializing in cancer survivorship.
+Dr. Sanft is a breast oncologist who cares for women with newly diagnosed breast cancer.
+As the Director of the Survivorship Clinic, Dr. Sanft sees patients who have had various types of cancer and have completed their initial treatment.
 Her research focuses on healthy lifestyles and quality of life after cancer.

 Maura Harrigan, MS, RD, CSO is a Registered Dietitian and a Board Certified Specialist in Oncology Nutrition (CSO).
 As a member of the Smilow Cancer Hospital Survivorship Clinic team, Maura provides individualized counseling addressing the unique nutrition concerns of the cancer survivor.
 Maura is also a Project Manager at the Yale School of Public Health where she conducts lifestyle interventions for the Lifestyle, Exercise and Nutrition (LEAN) Study.

-Angela Khairallah, MSW, LCSW is a licensed clinical social worker for Yale New Haven Health Smilow Cancer Hospital Breast Center as well as the Smilow Cancer Hospital Survivorship Clinic.
+Angela Khairallah, MSW, LCSW is a licensed clinical social worker for the Breast Center at Smilow Cancer Hospital as well as the Smilow Cancer Hospital Survivorship Clinic.
 Angela’s areas of specialty include breast cancer, young adults with cancer (ages 18-39), and cancer survivorship.
 Angela earned her Master’s degree from the University of Utah Graduate School of Social Work in 2001 and has been licensed since 2004.
-Within her work with patients in the Survivorship Clinic, her focus is to help patients adjust to their “new normal” by addressing the social, emotional, spiritual and sexual impact that cancer has had and may continue to have on their lives.
-She provides patients with tools, interventions and resources to overcome challenges they may face by utilizing her knowledge and expertise in mental health, mindfulness, solution-focused and cognitive behavioral strategies.
+Within her work with patients in the Survivorship Clinic, her focus is to help patients adjust to their “new normal” by addressing the social, emotional, spiritual, and sexual impact that cancer has had and may continue to have on their lives.
+She provides patients with tools, interventions, and resources to overcome challenges they may face by utilizing her knowledge and expertise in mental health, mindfulness, solution-focused, and cognitive behavioral strategies.